December to Dismember (2006): Reception

 Critics had a negative reaction to the pay-per-view, with the only match that received praise being the Hardy Boyz versus MNM tag team match.
 Slam!
 Sports rated the pay-per-view 4 out of 10 stars, stating, "the two matches that were promoted saved this thing from being a debacle".
 In the 2007 Wrestling Observer Newsletter awards, the event was voted the "worst major wrestling show of the year", despite being a 2006 event, with 2006's award going to UFC 61.
-December to Dismember is also considered to be one of the worst PPVs WWE ever produced.
+December to Dismember is also considered to be one of the worst PPVs in WWE history.
+PWInsider's Mike Johnson called it one of the worst PPVs ever.

 Less than 24 hours after the pay-per-view, WWE announced on their official website that Vince McMahon had sent Paul Heyman home, citing "slumping television ratings and a disgruntled talent roster as causes for Mr. Heyman's dismissal".
 Heyman was escorted from the Coliseum and sent home.
 He was also immediately pulled from ECW's creative team after the altercation.
-McMahon was attempting to put the blame on Heyman for the poorly received pay-per-view, and after a meeting with Vince and Stephanie McMahon, Heyman legitimately left WWE but remained under contract.
+McMahon was attempting to put the blame on Heyman for the poorly received pay-per-view despite Heyman having been overruled on multiple booking decisions, and after a meeting with Vince and Stephanie McMahon, Heyman legitimately left WWE but remained under contract.
 Heyman was against the decision of Bobby Lashley being booked to win the ECW World Championship, and instead wanted to have CM Punk win it, a decision McMahon disliked.
 This situation was cited by Punk in his controversial worked-shoot promo in 2011, in which he referred to the idea as one in which "Heyman saw something in Punk that nobody else wanted to admit."
 Upset at how the event turned out, Tommy Dreamer and Stevie Richards both asked after the event to be released from their contracts.
 Both requests were refused by McMahon and WWE's Vice President of Talent Relations John Laurinaitis.